matheusd/dcrlnd/docker/README.md

     ]
 }

 # Channel point consists of two numbers separated by a colon.
 The first one
 # is "funding_txid" and the second one is "output_index":
-alice$ lncli --simnet closechannel --funding_txid=<funding_txid> --output_index=<output_index>
+alice$ dcrlncli --network=simnet closechannel --funding_txid=<funding_txid> --output_index=<output_index>

 # Include close transaction in a block thereby closing the channel:
-$ docker-compose run btcctl generate 3
+$ docker-compose run dcrctl generate 3

 # Check "Alice" on-chain balance was credited by her settled amount in the channel:
-alice$ lncli --simnet walletbalance
+alice$ dcrlncli --network=simnet walletbalance

 # Check "Bob" on-chain balance was credited with the funds he received in the
 # channel:
-bob$ lncli --simnet walletbalance
+bob$ dcrlncli --network=simnet walletbalance
 {
     "total_balance": "10000",
     "confirmed_balance": "10000",